Helga Byrne, LMHC, NCC

 Heidi received her MA in clinical counseling from Georgian Court University, in New Jersey and her BA at Fordham University, in New York City.

-Liz received her BA from the University of Connecticut, and is currently a Master’s Student of Clinical Counseling at Northwestern University.
+Liz holds a Master of Arts in Clinical Counseling from Northwestern University.
 Prior to graduate schooling, she spent 15 years in a successful career in publishing.
-Through her corporate experience, Liz found herself drawn to the mentoring side of business, working with her colleagues to help them grow professionally, as well as supporting them through stressful situations.
+Through her corporate experience, Liz found herself drawn to the mentoring side of business, working with colleagues to help them grow professionally, as well as supporting them through stressful situations.
 Liz is excited to have the opportunity to incorporate her past professional experiences in her counseling work.

 Liz is passionate about mental health and feels that everyone, regardless of life circumstances, can benefit from psychotherapy.
-She views therapy as a collaborative approach between herself and her clients.
+She views therapy as a collaborative approach between herself and her clients, and tailors her approach to each client.
 Her goals in working with clients are to help them live fuller and more satisfying lives through insight into their thoughts, feelings, behaviors, and relationships, by offering a safe, nonjudgmental space for her clients to express and examine their internal worlds.
-Liz has a specific interest in working with depression, anxiety, anger, grief, LGBT+ concerns, career development, intimacy and relationship issues.
+Liz has a specific interest in working with depression, anxiety, anger, grief, LGBTQ+ concerns, career development, and relationship issues.